-Tilghman has a number of waterfront restaurants.
+Tilghman has several waterfront restaurants.

-For ultimate casual, head to marina restaurants on both sides of the narrows, where you can get crabcakes, cold drafts and as well as a fishing charter.
+For ultimate casual, head to marina restaurants on both sides of the narrows, where you can get crabcakes and cold drafts as well as a fishing charter.

 There’s very little to do on Tilghman Island if you’re doing a day-trip drive-by.

 “Just popping in will not give you any idea of what there is,” says Patricia, the country store owner.
 “You have to hang out, park your car, and start walking around to see it.”